GwynHannay/sleep_parser/README.md

 Update 19th December 2021: This now produces a monthly JSON file for Sleep as Android CSV files, but only if there is no noise recording!
 The current code excepts two rows per sleep record, and noise recording adds a third which breaks the current script.

+Update 24th December 2021: Noise recording will no longer break the script, but it will be skipped.

 ## Technologies

 **Language:** Python 3.9.7